nodejs/node/doc/api/child_process.markdown

       }
     });

-Note that the server is now shared between the parent and child.
-This means that any connections will be load balanced between the servers provided there is a `connection` listener.
+Note that the server is now shared between the parent and child, this means that some connections will be handled by the parent and some by the child.

 **send socket object**